spiralofhope/shell-random/live/openbox/README.markdown

 ----

-On Debian, you can learn the version of `openbox` with:
+On Debian, you can learn your version of `openbox` with:

 `\apt-cache  policy  openbox`